madprops/blog/docs/airc.md

 This makes the bot cheaper to use.
 And maybe less confusing.

+Edit: Added context later.

 But sometimes you want some context.

 So I added a way to reference the previous message.